Understanding the invoice

 Onboarding fees

 - Cover the comprehensive KYC (Know Your Customer) and due diligence processes Rootline needs to perform.
-This Includes identity verification, business legitimacy confirmation, and compliance checks
+This includes identity verification, business legitimacy confirmation, and compliance checks.

 - The fee is usually a tiered fee depending on the individual onboarding request.